 Application

-This unit describes the skills and knowledge required to conduct career development sessions that promote well-considered career choices.
-It also covers applying appropriate career development theory; assisting individuals to make informed career choices; communicating professionally to promote career development outcomes; and using resources and technology to support career development sessions.
+This unit describes the skills and knowledge required to conduct career development sessions.

 It applies to individuals seeking to conduct career development sessions in accordance with professional standards.
+Work is performed with significant autonomy in a range of sectors, including education and training, government agencies, corporate outplacement, and private practice.
+In this context, practitioners exercise high-level independent judgement and take full responsibility for the session outcomes and professional conduct.

-Careers are unique to each person and vary with specific target audiences.
-Career development sessions may be provided in a variety of ways given different organisational contexts, individuals involved and delivery settings.
-The professional expertise of the provider and their use of effective interpersonal and communication skills are central to the success of a career development session.
+The skills in this unit must be applied in accordance with Commonwealth and state/territory legislation, standards, and industry codes of practice.

 No licensing, legislative or certification requirements apply to this unit at the time of publication.

 Elements and Performance Criteria